-Elizabeth Zelvin is the author of the Bruce Kohler mystery series and the historical novels Voyage of Strangers and Journey of Strangers.
-Liz is a three-time Agatha Award nominee and a Derringer Award nominee for Best Short Story.
-Her stories have appeared in Ellery Queen's Mystery Magazine, Alfred Hitchcock's Mystery Magazine, Mysterical-E, and Sisters in Crime's Murder New York Style and Guppies anthology series.
-A New York psychotherapist and an award-winning poet, Liz also has a CD of original songs, Outrageous Older Woman.
-She is currently working on a third historical novel.
+Elizabeth Zelvin is the author of the Bruce Kohler Mysteries and the Mendoza Family Saga, a historical series which includes the novels Voyage of Strangers and Journey of Strangers.
+Liz's short stories have been nominated twice for the Derringer Award and three times for the Agatha Award for Best Short Story.
+Her stories have appeared in Ellery Queen's Mystery Magazine, Alfred Hitchcock's Mystery Magazine, and a variety of anthologies and e-zines.
+She served as editor for the 2017 anthology Where Crime Never Sleeps: Murder New York Style 4 from the New York Tri-State Chapter of Sisters in Crime.
+A New York psychotherapist and an award-winning poet, Liz has also released an album of original songs, Outrageous Older Woman.

 Reviewers have said: